cqfn/trastformer/README.md

 - Unifies a third-party AST model into our custom structure, called [UAST](https://github.com/cqfn/uast) (unified AST);
 - Transforms the UAST with the provided DSL rules;
 - Generates source code from the modified tree.

-> The last step has not been implemented yet.
-For now, the intermediate output (a transformed UAST) is saved in JSON format.

 ## Requirements